 - and more

-Different singers have different styles and texture of voices and use them as per the need in the song.
+Different singers have different styles and textures of voices and use them as per the need of the song.

 Once you’ve got a list of different voices from the different singers, you need to experiment with each of those voices and find out which ones you identify with most.